 Whilst PSHE and Citizenship remain a crucial element of what is taught, extension is also included from year to year via initiatives such as Key Skills and Revision Workshops, an extra-curricular activities fair for all Fourth Form boys, cooking sessions and code-breaking workshops from Bletchley Park, to name but a few, for Sixth Formers.

 There is a focus on ‘learning by doing’ and as such, the General Education department also runs several whole-school initiatives aimed at raising awareness of local and global issues, where pupil participation is key.

 A successful annual Movember campaign involves Upper Sixth boys teaching younger boys about male health issues, as well as fundraising for related charities.
-In the past two years, they helped to raise over £22,000 in this campaign.
-In the Spring Term, we focus on the issue of homelessness and boys participate in an annual ‘Sleepout’ run by the YMCA as well as listen to visiting speakers on the subject.
-In the summer, we draw attention to the issue of extreme poverty and join the ‘Live below the line campaign, where boys and staff live on £1 a day for their food for a whole week.
+In the past two years, they have helped to raise over £22,000 in this campaign.
+In the spring term, we focus on the issue of homelessness and boys participate in an annual ‘Sleepout’ run by the YMCA, as well as listen to visiting speakers on the subject.
+In the summer, we draw attention to the issue of extreme poverty and join the ‘Live below the line’ campaign, where boys and staff live on £1 a day for their food for a whole week.

 Upper Sixth Lecture Programme

 The Upper Sixth Lecture programme has been a notable feature of school life for many years, and it encompasses an impressive array of speakers and topics.
 Several speakers have proved largely successful and have become regular visitors to the school discussing a wide variety of topics and ideas.
 Further to this programme, all boys in the school attend the Head Master’s Ashdown Lectures periodically where eminent speakers are invited into the school, the first of which was inaugurated by Lord Ashdown (OB).

 Lower Sixth (AS) Skills and Independent Project Programme